Mobile Pet Adoption Events

 - If you have any questions, please call 703-777-0406.

-Get a head start on the adoption process completing an adoption application (PDF) Opens a New Window. to bring with you while visiting pets on the mobile adoption bus!
+Get a head start on the adoption process completing an adoption application (PDF) to bring with you while visiting pets on the mobile adoption bus!

 Host the Mobile Adoption Bus at Your Next Event!

 Are you interested in bringing the Mobile Adoption Bus to a community event?
 Please email Loudoun County Animal Services or call 703-737-8045 for availability.
-Due to high demand, the bus is often booked 3-5 months in advance.
+Due to high demand, the bus is often booked three to five months in advance.

 The vehicle, purchased through generous donations to the Animal Services Trust Fund, has been in operation since 2009.
 It is 33 feet long and provides comfortable, climate controlled space for approximately 20 animals.
 The bus includes a visiting room and roll up doors so that animals can be seen from the outside.
 It can be used for emergency response situations such as large scale animal seizures, rescues or veterinary medical triage.